 Cristal d’Albret Table Lamp

-Materials: Clear crystal glass.
-Gilded brass.
-Some brass parts.
+Materials: Clear crystal glass beam and tube.
+Square gilded brass base.
+Several brass parts.
 Bakelite socket.

 Total Height: 70 cm / 27.55”

 Height: 50,5 cm / 19.88”